quic/cloud-ai-sdk-pages/docs/Getting-Started/Installation/Docker/k8s.md

 # Kubernetes
-Machine learning applications built for the Cloud AI 100 accelerator can be containerized with docker and deployed with Kubernetes.
+Machine learning applications built for the Cloud AI 100 accelerator can be containerized with Docker and deployed with Kubernetes.
 The following figure shows a sample Kubernetes deployment.

 <figure markdown="span">
   ![k8s cluster](../../../images/Kubernetes_cluster.png)